 When he is not in church or doing elder activities he enjoys the occasional television show, particularly Band of Brothers and Sons of Guns.
 During football season he likes to watch OU football games with some of his closest friends, sometimes huddled around a fire pit.
 While sitting around a fire pit or simply watching television, Danny likes to read theological books and gun magazines, though not at the same time, and invoke deep conversation about theology, football, guns, and sometimes politics.

 On top of the list of people who inspire him is Cammy, his wife of several years.
 “She is a great source of strength for me,” says Danny of his wife.
-To this day they remain a happily married couple with four children and a cat named Harley.
+To this day they remain a happily married couple with four children, 3 grandchildren, a Newfoundland (Kobe), and a cat named Harley.

 Since 2003, Jim Leckie has attended Christ the King Presbyterian Church.
 A studious servant, Jim is the newest elder to join the church leadership group.
 He has led and continues to lead small groups on topics that range from living out Christ through popular culture to learning about the glorious body of Christ, subjects that challenge the intellect and pushes the Christian to deepen their relationship through Christ.
 Jim graduated from Oklahoma Baptist University in 1977 with a Bachelors Degree in Religion.
 Upon graduation and until the present time, he remained predominately Baptist.
 1997 was the year in which he took to reformed theology and broke away from his Baptist roots.
 What pleases Jim as an elder is the privilege to serve communion each Sunday and the ability to communicate the importance of that to those he serves.
 He is joined by his wife, Pauletta, in this venture of eldership, a journey that they will cherish for a long time.
 A goal of Jim’s is to plant churches that are aimed at the various demographics in our world.
 The word of Christ should not be withheld from those who want to listen.